https://www.chefspencil.com

 If you are a fan of grilled chicken or meat, this one is a dish you do not want to miss.
 Found served at dinner time mainly, tikka is available in both meat and chicken option.
 The meat or chicken pieces are marinated overnight and grilled for you on the spot.

-The chicken is marinated with tomato and paprika spice, while the meat has two options.
-One is Yoghurt tikka, which is marinated with a yogurt mix, the other is Loomi tikka, where the tikka is covered with Loomi marination giving it a nice sour taste.
+The chicken gets flavored with tomato and paprika spice.
+For the meat, there are two choices.
+One is Yoghurt tikka, marinated with yogurt mix, and the other is Loomi tikka, where the Tikka is coated with Loomi marination for a sour flavor.
 Served with freshly baked Iranian bread and greens, this makes the perfect dinner for meat lovers!

 14. Harees